IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### 1:52.4.1 Concepts

-**TODO** Reference the HIMSS-SIIM IMR Technical Consideration Whitepaper when it is published
+**TODO** Reference the HIMSS-SIIM IMR Technical Consideration White Paper when it is published

 #### 1:52.4.1.1 Structure in Radiology Reporting